markozecevic/BioC19proposal/README.md

 Applications described with Docker images and CWL will run consistently, in the way you intend, on everything from your local computer, your HPC, to your cloud infrastructure and various cloud platforms.

-The Cancer Genomics Cloud ([CGC]), a genomics analysis platform funded by the NCI and built and run by Seven Bridges Genomics, hosts several massive public datasets alongside secure and scalable computational resources and optimized, portable bioinformatics tools.
+The Cancer Genomics Cloud ([CGC]), a genomics analysis platform funded by the NCI and powered by Seven Bridges, hosts several massive public datasets alongside secure and scalable computational resources and optimized, portable bioinformatics tools.
 These tools, written in a variety of programming languages, are wrapped in Common Workflow Language (CWL).